Students' union: Variations depending on country

 As mentioned before universally the purpose of students' union or student government is to represent fellow students.
 Many times students' unions usually focusing on providing students with facilities, support, and services.
 Simple variations on just the name include the name differences between the United States (student government) and other countries (students' union or student association).
 Depending on the country there are different methods of representation compulsory education to Higher education or tertiary.

 Asia and Oceania

 Australia

 In Australia, all universities have one or more student organizations.

 Australian student unions typically provide such services as eateries, small retail outlets (e.g., news agencies), student media (e.g., campus newspapers), advocacy, and support for a variety of social, arts, political, recreational, special interest and sporting clubs and societies.
 Most also operate specialized support services for female, LGBT, international and indigenous students.
 Many expressed concerns over the introduction of voluntary student unionism (VSU) in 2006.

-In 2011, the Government passed legislation to allow universities to charge students a compulsory service fee to fund amenities such as sporting facilities, childcare and counselling, as well as student media and "advocating students’ interests".
+In 2011, the Government passed legislation to allow universities to charge students a compulsory service fee to fund amenities such as sporting facilities, childcare and counselling, as well as student media and "advocating students' interests".

-The National Union of Students of Australia represents most undergraduate students' unions at a national level; the Council of Australian Postgraduate Associations is the umbrella organisation for postgraduate students' unions.
+The National Union of Students of Australia represents post school students at a national level; the Council of Australian Postgraduate Associations is the umbrella organisation for postgraduate students' unions.